Kotlin/kotlin-spec/src/kotlin.core/builtins.md

 For other traits of these types (such as the classes they inherit from, interfaces they may inherit from and their member functions) please refer to the standard library specification.

 ### Built-in floating point arithmetic types

+There are two built-in class types that represent floating-point numbers: `kotlin.Float` and `kotlin.Double`.
+These types may or may not have different runtime representations.
+See your platform reference for details.

+`kotlin.Float` is the type of floating-point number that is able to contain all the numbers as a IEEE754 (TODO: link) single-precision binary floating number with the same precision.
+`kotlin.Double` is the type of floating-point number that is able to contain all the numbers as a IEEE754 (TODO: link) double-precision binary floating number with the same precision.

+TODO: or do they?

+Platform specification may give a more thorough information on how these types are represented on a particular platform.
+For other traits of these types (such as the classes they inherit from, interfaces they may inherit from and their member functions) please refer to the standard library specification.

 TODO: FP semantics are pretty hard, how much of that we want to put here?